Oakleon/oakdatastore/README.md

 # oakdatastore

-A partial [gcloud-node](https://github.com/GoogleCloudPlatform/gcloud-node) (google cloud) datastore wrapper with bluebird promises.
+A partial [gcloud-node](https://github.com/GoogleCloudPlatform/gcloud-node) (google cloud) datastore wrapper with bluebird promises in functional style.
 Only does minimally what we need, no guarantees expressed or implied.
 Pull Requests for expanded functions/features are welcome.

 See tests for usage.